dorogoy/ask-repo/README.md

 - "What is the main purpose of this repository?"
 - "Show me the implementation of the `ask-repo` function."
 - "What are the main dependencies of this project?"

+## Credits

+This tool is inspired by and built to work with the [gitmcp.io](https://gitmcp.io) project, which provides AI-powered access to GitHub repositories.